 Clarinetist Albert Hunt is a critically acclaimed performer and teacher now living in McLean, Virginia.
 Dr. Hunt performs in chamber music and solo concerts throughout the United States, Latin America, Asia and Europe.
 Following his performance of Carl Maria von Weber’s Concerto in F Minor with the Ecuador Philharmonic, Diario Hoy stated, “Albert Hunt demonstrated refined phrasing and much versatility….his fingers ran across the instrument as if it were an extension of his body.”
 Dr. Hunt has also performed in the clarinet sections of the New York Philharmonic, the Cleveland Orchestra, the Orchestra of St. Luke’s and the Richmond Symphony.
 An aficionado of new music, he has premiered many works, including several composed for him.
 Critics describe his performances as“masterful” and “poetic”.
-He has been invited to present a recital at the 2014 International Clarinet Association Festival in Baton Rouge, Louisiana.
+He was a featured guest at the International Horn Consortium in Ghent, Belgium and has presented recitals at the International Clarinet Association Festivals in Onsted, Belgium, Knoxville, Tennessee and Baton Rouge, Louisiana.

 Albert Hunt earned the Doctor of Musical Arts Degree from The Juilliard School , where he was a scholarship student of David Weber and Vincent J. Abato.
 Prior to his work at Juilliard, he earned a Master of Music Degree at the Manhattan School Music under the guidance of Joe Allard.
 He pursued advanced studies in conducting at the Oberlin Conservatory with Priscilla Smith and Robert Ponto.